OpenKneeboard/OpenKneeboard/CONTRIBUTING.md

 `scripts/run-clang-tidy-one-at-a-time.ps1` will run clang-tidy without parallelization, which can be handy for cleaning up after a refactor.

-After you have build the project, you can also use "C/C++: Run code analysis" from within Visual Studio Code; you may need to restart Visual Studio Code after the first file.
+After you have built the project, you can also use "C/C++: Run code analysis" from within Visual Studio Code; you may need to restart Visual Studio Code after the first file.

 ### Coroutine Safety